 Dynamic Underwriting: Adding periodic insights into customer’s vital signs and mental stress levels, supports insurers in limiting risk and making smarter, more data-driven decisions about clients, without adding operational costs.

 Claims: Insurers can add health data to a customer claim, providing evidence to augment reporting, and reducing the likelihood of fraud and indemnity costs.
 They can make it simpler for customers to make a claim, and get the support they need, fast.

 Wellness Programmes: By empowering users with a vital signs monitoring tool, they can stay on top of their health and wellbeing, and insurers can predict claims and costs ahead of time, providing insight and pre-emptive support on both sides of the relationship.
 Companies such as Vitality offer rewards for lifestyle choices both physical and emotional, and Aetna Wellness includes programs for anything from pregnancy and mindfulness, to support quitting smoking.
 These are helping people to live a better life, hand in hand with essential insurance coverage – to name only a few benefits.

 Telehealth Services: Brought to the attention of the masses via COVID-19, but applicable across the board, now and tomorrow.
-Medical staff are overwhelmed and people want ways to access remote tools rather than risk leaving the house when they are sheltering from harm.
-An online health assessment can keep users happy and safe, while reducing operational costs and improving risk management.
+Medical staff is overwhelmed and people want ways to access remote tools rather than risk leaving the house when they are sheltering from harm.
+An online health assessment can keep users happy and safe while reducing operational costs and improving risk management.

 Creating Truly Valuable Customer Experiences

-Binah.ai is available via SDK or as a white-labelled platform, offering you the ability to present a digital-first face to your customers under your own brand, today, not at some unspecified time in the future.
+Binah.ai is available via SDK or as a white-labeled platform, offering you the ability to present a digital-first face to your customers under your own brand, today, not at some unspecified time in the future.

 Our strategic partners, SOMPO Himawari Life, are a great example.
 As Japan’s second-largest insurance company – they use our SDK in their Linkx application, measuring the mental stress levels and the heart rate of their insured, and using this data to help them to lead a better, healthier life.